 (d) does any other duties that are agreed to at a Board of Director’s meeting.

-.1 Appointment The Board of Directors annually elects a Director to the position of Treasurer at the Board of Directors meeting following the Annual General Meeting.
+.1 Appointment The Board of Directors appoints the Treasurer for a three year term at a Board of Directors meeting following an Annual General Meeting.
 After the initial term, the Board of Directors may annually extend the Treasurer’s appointment for a year.

 .2 Responsibilities The Treasurer is accountable to the Board of Directors for the banking of monies received, paying of authorized expenses, management of funds held and accounting of the funds of the Society.

 .3 The Treasurer advises the Board of Directors with respect to changes in policy for the handling of funds.

 .4 The Treasurer is a member of the Executive Committee.

 .5 Specific Duties The Treasurer:

 (a) oversees designated persons with respect to financial duties: